 The old square (don’t mix it with the Grote Markt) is a great place for a coffee or lunch during the day.
 Or a glass of a Belgian beer in the evening.
-It’s a nice square where you can also sit for a few minutes and enjoy looking to the old facades on the buildings there.
+It’s a nice square where you can also sit for a few minutes and enjoy looking at the old facades on the buildings there.

 # – Groot Begijnhof

 Groot Begijnhof looks like a Medieval village inside the town.
 It was founded back in the 13th century as a home to unmarried religious women.
 With around 100 houses it is one of the largest beguinages in Belgium.
-Site was purchased and restored by the University of Leuven in the 1960s and after the last beguinage sister died in 1988, became a home to visiting professors and students.
+The site was purchased and restored by the University of Leuven in the 1960s and after the last beguinage sister died in 1988, became home to visiting professors and students.

 # – Vaartkom neighbourhood and the Old Stella Artois Brewery